Amethyst

 Amethyst crystal stone meaning and properties.

-Rough rom Kampong Thom, Cambodia
+Rough from Kampong Thom, Cambodia

 Hue